There is no denying it. Social media has taken over our lives in the last decade.

 Links can also be used to move traffic through to a landing page, for example, by signing up to become a client or part of a mailing list.

 Keeping your brand identity the same across social network platforms is important.

 If Instagram is the last one you begin to use as a marketing tool, make sure your brand identity and tone are consistent with the other social media networks you use.

 By keeping everything the same, you help build up brand loyalty, especially as people might be following you on multiple platforms.

 Let’s take a brief look at some Instagram posting strategy ideas.
 Again, this is very general and will differ for everyone but it’s sure to give you a good idea of what you must and mustn’t do.

-Keep it visual but don’t forget the captions
+Keep it visual but don’t forget the captions.

 We have already mentioned that Instagram is a very visual platform.
 And while a fitness quote or meme without a picture every now and again is ok, it should never become the norm.

-Posts on Instagram should include:
+Posts on Instagram should include the following:

-- Instagram stories, especially to hype specials or upcoming events (last for a period of 24-hours)
+- Instagram stories, especially to hype specials or upcoming events (last for a period of 24 hours)